pinacai/.github/profile/README.md

 2. **Time-Saving Solutions**: Our AI applications are designed to save users' time by automating processes, providing intelligent recommendations, and automating decision-making where appropriate.

 3. **Practical Problem-Solving**: We identify real-world problems that impact people's lives and develop AI-based solutions to address them, making people's lives easier and more efficient.

-## Our Current Projects
-- [**PINAC Workspace**](https://github.com/pinacai/PINAC_Workspace):  A modern-looking privacy-first AI chat for desktops, seamlessly blending Electron and React for a modern user experience.
-Unlock the full potential of AI with unparalleled simplicity and user-friendliness, while enjoying ultimate freedom and privacy.

-- [**PINAC Web**](https://github.com/pinacai/pinac_web): Building the website for PINAC Workspace.